rperezalbores/cryptobot/README.md

 pip install numpy
 pip install panda

-If there are missing dependencies, solved them :-) google is your friend
+If there are missing dependencies, solve them :-) google is your friend

 Preparation: